renzoq21/Gene-Expression-Analysis-App/README.md

 This Shiny app provides a comprehensive tool to explore gene expression data.
 It allows users to load and visualize sample information, analyze counts matrices, and explore differential expression results using RNASeq data.

 Dataset Information
-The app supports various RNASeq gene expression datasets, including but not limited to:
+This application supports multiple RNA-Seq gene expression datasets.
+While several are available, this app is currently focused on analysis of the Post-mortem Huntington’s Disease Prefrontal Cortex dataset:

 Soybean Cotyledon Gene Expression Across Development Gene expression data for soybean cotyledons across different stages after planting.